arunaang/arunaang.github.io/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})
 <br>
 <p>I am deeply driven by a passion for research and an unwavering curiosity to explore and learn.
 My journey in science has been shaped by a profound desire to uncover the unknown and push the boundaries of what is possible, particularly in the field of cancer immunotherapy.
-As a recent graduate with a Master's degree from Carnegie Mellon University (CMU), I have built a strong foundation in microbiology and synthetic biology.
+As a recent graduate with a Master's degree from Carnegie Mellon University (CMU), I have built a strong foundation in microbiology and bioengineering as well as Cancer immunotherapy.
 I have devoted myself to understanding the intricate interplay between tumor cells and the immune system, with the ultimate goal of developing innovative and effective treatments.</p>

 <p>My work focuses on adoptive cell therapies, immune checkpoint blockade, T-cell engineering, and the role of neoantigens in cancer.
 I am excited by how neoantigens can drive targeted therapies, and I aim to leverage this knowledge to improve cancer treatment outcomes through advanced immunotherapies.</p>